iSEE/iSEEhub/README.md

 #>   }
 ```

-Please note that the `iSEEExperimentHub` was only made possible thanks
+Please note that the `iSEEhub` was only made possible thanks
 to many other R and bioinformatics software authors, which are cited
 either in the vignettes and/or the paper(s) describing this package.

 ## Code of Conduct

-Please note that the `iSEEExperimentHub` project is released with a
+Please note that the `iSEEhub` project is released with a
 [Contributor Code of
 Conduct](http://bioconductor.org/about/code-of-conduct/).
 By
 contributing to this project, you agree to abide by its terms.